Re-Admit Students Steps to Enroll

 You have several options for applying to Seminole State College:

 - Apply online.
-Important: If you apply online, you must use an email address that is different from the one you used the first time you applied to the College.
+Important: If you apply online, please use an email address that is different from the one you used the first time you applied to the College.

 - Download and print the Seminole State Application for Admission.